 Education courses taken more than ten years prior to acceptance into the Department of Education will not be counted toward certification without prior arrangement with the Education Faculty, which must be done the first semester enrolled at Park University.
 The student may petition the department to renew and credit a course, but the department has discretion in determining how the course will be updated for renewal.
 A syllabus and preferably portfolio of work from the course under consideration would permit the department to assess the deficiencies and assign additional work to update the course.
-Without appropriate supporting documentation (i.e. syllabus, text) the department may require a student to retake the course.
+Without appropriate supporting documentation (i.e. syllabus, text) the department may require a student to audit the course and do a supporting project.
+If deficiencies appear to be too great the department may require the student to retake the course.